-Figure 1: UltraFast Design Methodology System-Level Design Flow
+Figure 1: System-Level Design Flow for FPGAs and SoCs

 Understanding UltraFast Design Methodology Concepts

 It is important to take the correct approach from the start of your design and to pay attention to design goals from the early stages, including RTL, clock, pin, and PCB planning.
 Properly defining and validating the design at each design stage helps alleviate timing closure, routing closure, and power usage issues during subsequent stages of implementation.